ekoutanov/CONTROL/references.md

 Miller, R. W. (1963).
 Schedule, Cost, and Profit Control with PERT - A Comprehensive Guide for Program Management.
 McGraw-Hill.
 ISBN 9780070419940.

 Mills, H. D. (1975).
 "How to write correct programs and know it", SIGPLAN Not.
 10, 6 (June 1975), 363–370; https://doi.org/10.1145/390016.808459.

+Norman, D. A. (2013).
+The Design of Everyday Things: Revised and Expanded Edition.
+Basic Books.

+Pigoski, T. M. (1996).
+Practical Software Maintenance: Best Practices for Managing Your Software Investment.
+John Wiley & Sons.

 Pressman, R. S., & Maxim, B. R. (2020).
 Software Engineering: A Practitioner's Approach (9th ed.).
 New York, NY: McGraw-Hill Education.